navchandar/look-like-scanned/README.md

 - `-r, --recurse` : Allows scripts to find all matching files including subdirectories.
 Accepted values are "yes" or "no".
 The default value is "yes".
     - Example: `-r yes` or `--recurse no`

+- `-s, --sort_by` : Allows scripts to sort the files based on name, creation time or modified time.
+Accepted values are "name", "ctime", "mtime", "none".
+The default value is "name".
+If "none" is selected, then the default order of files returned by the OS is used for document conversion.
+    - Example: `-s name` or `--sort_by none`

 ❗❗ **Note:** ❗❗